VirusTC/Pefkon-240mg/docs/FDA_approval.md

 4. Clinical Sourcing and Composition Standards: Compendial parameters detailing the chemical profiles of standardized proanthocyanidins and tea catechins are cataloged via [Science.gov](https://www.science.gov/topicpages/o/octyl+gallate+inhibits) and academic drug safety indices.
 [1, 10]

 * * * * *

-If you'd like to proceed with the next phase of this optimized multi-core system update, let me know:

--   Would you like the updated Python simulation script (`src/pharmacokinetic_simulator.py`) to plot the EGCG-extended half-life curve without reference to specific milligram weights?
--   Should we construct the Day 0 Patient Eligibility Form tailored to screen for both baseline erythrocyte MDA levels and COMT efficiency markers?

 [1] [https://scispace.com](https://scispace.com/pdf/antioxidants-in-sport-nutrition-5db75jsv80.pdf)